 The Wedau regatta course has a separate 1800 m warm up lane to the start.
 This sheltered warm up lane, with a coaching path alongside, is our training water – ideal for coached rowing.

-Participants will be rowing in a single or double scull from SaarRowingCenter.
-Of course, you are welcome to use your own single or double instead, if you prefer.
+Participants will be rowing in a single scull, double scull or pair from SaarRowingCenter.
+Of course, you are welcome to use your own boat instead, if you prefer.
 Beginners in the single will be rowing in a C1 training scull from Duisburger Ruderverein.

 There is also the option to do one or more sessions in Amsterdam and one or more in Duisburg-Wedau.
 For more information about the winter training programme in Amsterdam, please click here.